 We see how our self-talk relates to the law of attraction, but in a way that we don’t want it to.
 For example, an unhealthy posture of self-importance makes one self-centered and attracts the same type of people like a magnet.

-Examining and re-programming your thought-life is a constant chore because we receive with messages from several sources that project unhealthy values and judgments.
-As one grows to understand the elements of the ego and the difference between it and the soul, then you will open your awareness to greater possibilities.
+Examining and re-programming your thought-life is a necessary task.
+This is because we receive messages from several sources that project unhealthy values and judgments.
+As we learn to understand the elements of the ego we can see this programming.
+We can see the difference between it and the soul, then you will open your awareness to greater possibilities.
 If not you are negating the effects of affirmations.